3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 >**Note:** This might lead to vertex elements in the 3MF that are not part of the mesh surface.

 A beam element represents a single beam of the beamlattice.
 A beam follows a line with two attached radii at the ends, which are interpolated linearly over the line.
-A beam MUST consist of two distinct vertex indices, and MUST have a minimum distance of the lattice's minlength (in the local coordinate frame).
+A beam MUST consist of two distinct vertex indices, and MUST have a minimum distance of the lattice's minlength (in the local coordinate system, before applying any transform).

 | ![vertex radii](images/vertex_radii.png) | ![vertex radii interpolation](images/vertex_radii_interpolation.png) |
 | --- | --- |